 • hematuria, erythrocyturia.

-The third stage: instrumental examination methods
+Third stage: instrumental examination methods

 Kidney ultrasound is an effective, safe and non-invasive method for diagnosing diseases of internal organs.
 Acute or chronic glomerulonephritis has the following signs on ultrasound:

-• the kidneys acquire vague, indistinct contours;
+• the kidneys acquire blurry, indistinct contours;

 • bilateral thickening of the parenchyma (functional layer);

-• increased echogenicity, heterogeneity of the structure of renal tissues: both hypo- and hyperechoic foci ("pyramids") appear.
+• increased echogenicity, heterogeneity of the structure of the renal tissues: both hypo- and hyperechoic foci (“pyramids”) appear.

 If complications develop, the diagnostic plan may include additional laboratory and instrumental tests.

-1. Causes of glomerulonephritis disease
+1. Causes of glomerulonephritis

 2. Possible complications of glomerulonephritis

-4. Diagnostics and treatment of glomerulonephritis
+4. Diagnosis and treatment of glomerulonephritis

 5. Prevention of glomerulonephritis

-Causes of glomerulonephritis disease
+Causes of glomerulonephritis

 Possible complications of glomerulonephritis